entangledloops/slidingpuzzle/README.md

 (5182.28, 2195.5)
 ```

-The numbers are the average number of states generated over `num_iters` runs for each heuristic on the same random set of boards.
+The outputs are the average number of states generated over `num_iters` runs for each heuristic on the same random set of boards.
 Default board size used is 3x3 (for the sake of time), but you can pass `h` / `w` to change as desired.

 Or we can compare two algorithms: